geektoni/geektoni.github.io/_posts/2019-04-04-Observable-Machine-Learning-Models-Shogun.md

     </video>
 </p>

-The complete code for this example can be found [here](/assets/data/averaged_perceptron_observable_shogun.py).

 # Conclusions

 Now that the architecture is finalized, the next steps will be to apply it to the Shogun's models.
-This will be done by updating their `train()` method such to emit valuable information while they are fitted.
-For instance, as we did for the AveragedPerceptron example, the new observable models will be able to emit their weights and biases during training to give to user valuable new insights.
+This will be done by updating their `train()` method such to emit valuable information while they are being fitted.
+For instance, as we did for the `AveragedPerceptron` example, the new observable models will be able to emit their weights and biases during training to give to the users valuable new insights.
+The final goal will be making the users able to build their machine learning models with **interactive visualizations** which will provide a **concrete real-time feedback**.

 ## Useful links